-Our shares trade on the New York Stock Exchange under the symbol "MPW."
-On February 26, 2013, the last sale price of the shares as reported on the New York Stock Exchange was \$14.44 per share.
 To ensure that we maintain our qualification as a real estate investment trust, our charter limits ownership by any person to 9.8% of the lesser of the number or value of our outstanding common shares, with certain exceptions.
+See "Description of Capital Stock - Restrictions on Ownership and Transfer" in the accompanying prospectus.

-Investing in the common stock involves risks.
-See "Risk Factors" beginning on page S-4 of this prospectus supplement and on page 10 of our Annual Report on Form 10-K for the year ended December 31, 2012.
+Investing in our common stock involves risk.
+See the risks set forth under the heading "Risk Factors" beginning on page S-4 of this prospectus supplement and beginning on page 10 of our Annual Report on Form 10-K for the year ended December 31, 2013.